• Mattress Guides

 Non-Dairy Options for Bedtime

-Milk is not the only nighttime beverage for better sleep—other drinks you can look to include herbal teas, coconut water, and non-dairy milk, like almond or soy.
+Milk is not the only nighttime beverage for better sleep.
+Other drinks you can look at include herbal teas, coconut water, and non-dairy milk, like almond or soy.
 Like plain cow’s milk, these beverages have sleep-inducing nutrients to help you fall asleep faster.

 For years, herbs like chamomile and lavender have been used around the world as natural sleep remedies.
 Herbal teas are great for bedtime because they do not contain any caffeine, so you won’t have to worry about tossing and turning at night.
 Not to mention, herbs such as valerian root and peppermint have sedative qualities for relaxing and soothing your muscles.

-Coconut water is packed with magnesium, so drinking a glass before bed promotes the secretion of sleep-friendly hormones and while preventing stress.
+Coconut water contains a small amount of magnesium, so drinking a glass before bed can help promote the secretion of sleep-friendly hormones while preventing stress.
 And despite this beverage’s natural sweetness, it contains a low amount of sugar so, it won’t raise your blood glucose levels.

 Drinks to Avoid Before Bedtime

-Some drinks, including caffeinated beverages like coffee, sodas, and fruit juices have a lot of sugar, and as a result, can interfere with your sleep when consumed too closely to bedtime.
+Some drinks, including caffeinated beverages like coffee, sodas, and fruit juices have a lot of sugar, and as a result, can interfere with your sleep when consumed too close to bedtime.
 It’s best to drink these beverages earlier in the day for a good night’s rest.
+It’s also worth noting that drinking large quantities of any liquid before bed can cause you to wake up with the urge to use the bathroom.

 When caffeine is consumed late in the day, it stimulates the nervous system and stops your body from relaxing before bedtime.
 Caffeine can stay in your bloodstream for 6 to 8 hours, so you should avoid drinking energy drinks, coffee, and other caffeinated beverages during the latter half of your day.
 If you find yourself wanting a sugary drink or cup of coffee before bed, you can try decaf alternatives to curb the craving.

-Sodas are obviously loaded with sugar and should be avoided before sleep, but not everybody knows that fruit juices are also a sneaky source of sugar.
-The high sugar content in soda and artificial fruit juices make it harder to fall asleep at night, as it raises your blood sugar and can lead to muscle tension and discomfort during sleep.
+Sodas are obviously loaded with sugar and should be avoided before sleep.
+It’s important to remember that fruit juices are also a sneaky source of sugar.
+The high sugar content in soda and artificial fruit juices can cause a spike in blood sugar, making it harder to fall asleep at night.

 FAQs

 Drinking a glass of milk before bed is unlikely to cause any major changes in your weight, provided it’s not contributing to large increases in your daily calorie intake.
-However, your metabolism slows down a bit as you sleep, so calories consumed right before bed are slightly tougher to burn.
-If weight loss is your ultimate goal, you’ll want to limit yourself to a half glass of milk at least an hour before bed.
+If weight loss is your ultimate goal, you’ll want to limit yourself to a small glass of milk to ensure you’re not surpassing your calorie goal.

 Does drinking milk cause nasal congestion?

-Consuming dairy products such as milk thickens the mucus in the body, and it takes longer to travel out of your body.
-This thick mucus can cause allergens to stay in your system longer and can cause you may feel a bit stuffy around bedtime.
-Furthermore, whole milk has been shown to not only thicken mucus but stimulates the production of it, resulting in more sinus congestion.
+Consuming dairy products such as milk thickens the mucus in the body.
+This thick mucus can cause allergens to stay in your system longer and can cause you to feel a bit stuffy around bedtime.
+If you want to counteract that with a simple method, try a warm shower before bed.
+Hot water can clear up the nasal passages.

 What are the health benefits of drinking milk?

-Milk is packed with important nutrients such as calcium, B vitamins, and potassium, and vitamin D. Plus, milk is an excellent source of protein to keep your bones strong as recent studies suggest consuming milk may prevent osteoporosis and reduce the risk of fractures.
-Additionally, drinking at least 2 glasses a day has been linked to can reduce the risk of heart disease.
+Milk is packed with important nutrients such as calcium, B vitamins, potassium, and vitamin D. Plus, milk is an excellent source of protein to keep your bones strong.

 How many glasses of milk should I drink a day?

 According to a recommendation made by the Department of Agriculture, it’s best to consume 2 to 3 cups of milk.
-Milk serves as an excellent source of calcium providing more than 300 milligrams per 8-ounce glass.
-To meet the daily calcium requirements, women need 1,000 milligrams of calcium per day while men need 1,000 milligrams, so drinking 2 to 3 glasses will help you meet your dietary needs.
+Milk serves as an excellent source of calcium providing about 300 milligrams per 8-ounce glass.
+To meet the daily calcium requirements, most men and women need 1,000 milligrams of calcium per day so drinking about 3 glasses will help you meet your dietary needs.
+With that said, calcium can easily be consumed through other foods and beverages, so your full calcium intake doesn’t need to be from milk.

 Does drinking milk before going to sleep hurt your digestive system?